tngeene/weather-stats-api/README.md

 For the API to work, you need to provide the number of days to fetch data from the API.
 This is set as a request url parameter.
-In case it's not provided, expect a response `406` (not acceptable), with the following response message:
+In case it's not passed as a query parameter, expect a response `406` (not acceptable), with the following response message:

     {
         "detail": "Provide number of days to look up forecast"